jaebradley/notes/Software Engineering/Networking/TCP-IP Illustrated/Chapter 2. Mbufs: Memory Buffers.md

   * `m_pullup` is called on the assumption that the remaining part of the header is in the next `mbuf` on the chain

 ### `m_pullup` and IP Fragmentation and Reassembly
-* IP fragmentation algorithm keeps individual fragments on a doubly-linked list
-* The source and destination IP address fields in the IP header are used as forward and backward list pointers
 * A received packet has a length of 296 bytes and is a fragment of a larger IP datagram
   * IP header is in a cluster that is referenced by the packet header `mbuf`
 * IP fragmentation algorithm keeps the individual fragments on a doubly linked list